Willson Contreras Player Props: Cardinals vs. Reds

 Willson Contreras At The Plate

-- Contreras has picked up an RBI in 34.0% of his games this season, with more than one RBI in 8.5% of his games.
-He has also plated three or more runs in two contests.
+- Contreras has picked up an RBI in 16 games this season (33.3%), with more than one RBI in four of those contests (8.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.